Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 ## Cost savings analysis against MMRs

 In an Ethereum bridge, a smart contract on Ethereum stores a commitment to Polkadot's state.
 Currently, this commitment is built with an MMR, where a new leaf is added for each Polkadot relay chain block, and in turn each leaf contains commitments to parachain headers.
-When a message (that, e.g., encodes a transaction) goes over the bridge, either a user or a relayer has to authenticate it in the smart contract, by attaching an MMR proof and a header proof to the message:
+For Snowbridge, when a message (that, e.g., encodes a transaction) goes over the bridge, either a user or a relayer has to authenticate it in the smart contract, by attaching an MMR proof and a header proof to the message:
 1. The MMR proof shows that the MMR (whose root is held in smart contract) commits to a leaf, which in turns commits to a particular parachain header.
 2. The header proof shows that this parachain header indeed contains the claimed content, such as a message.